Lahma712/Mandelbrot-Set/README.md

 <img src = "https://media.giphy.com/media/0fLhxVk8Dutw0yuzBL/giphy.gif" width = 500>

-By pressing <b>A</b> you change the default coloring algorithm to a <b>static</b> coloring algorithm, similar to the <i>histogram coloring algorithm</i>.
-Here the colors do not "flow" but just change gradually as they get closer to the Mandelbrot Set:
+By pressing <b>A</b> you change the default coloring algorithm to a <b>static</b> coloring algorithm.
+This coloring algorithm is similar to the <i>histogram coloring algorithm</i>, in the sense that the colors do not "flow" or change as much, but just gradually iterate through the gradient as they get closer to the Mandelbrot Set:

 <img src= "https://media.giphy.com/media/MpfPn0uU8OJzVPbP0R/giphy.gif" width = 500>